owxiang/wordplay/README.md

   - Contributor leaderboard
   - Notify user on approval status
 - Code
+  - Refactor
-  - Refactor.
-Break code into seperate state hooks, effect hooks, event handlers and render logic files.
+    - Break code into seperate state hooks, effect hooks, event handlers and render logic files
+  - Use Global Secondary Index
+    - To achieve simple Query operation to retrieve all items with the specific status, which will be much faster and cost-efficient compared to the Scan operation
   - IaC
 - Others
+  - SES Production Access
-  - SES Production Access.
-Currently I'm only able to send and receive OTP using my personal email.
+    - Currently I'm only able to send and receive OTP using my personal email.